How to plant and grow peonies, one of

 Peonies suffer from very few pest and disease problems.
 Nevertheless, they sometimes get fungal diseases, such as botrytis blight, which you describe.
 Other similar problems include blackened and/or rotten stems, withered buds, gray mold near the base of the plant.
 In all cases, remove and destroy the infected plant parts.
 Make sure the plants aren't getting overwatered; avoid sites with poorly drained soil.
 Good air circulation around the plant will also minimize fungal problems.
-After fall frosts have come, trim the stalks to the ground and clear away any remaining foliage.
+Powdery mildew can be a problem near the foundation of a house, where there is lots of roof runoff and splashing.
+Consider moving the plant to another location if you see powdery mildew every year.
+To prevent problems, do a thorough clean-up after fall frosts.
+Cut the stems to 3" from the ground and clear away the foliage.

 We recently moved to Florida and want to grow peonies like we did in Connecticut.
 Is there a way we can do it?

 Unfortunately, you cannot grow peonies successfully in Florida, southern California and most of the deep south.
 Zone 8 is the warmest zone for peonies.
 And if you're growing them in zone 8, it's wise to check locally to see which varieties are known to thrive.

 My peonies are gorgeous, but when it rains, the flowers bend to the ground.
 How can I prevent this?

 The best solution is a grow-through support, which helps keep the top-heavy blooms upright.
 Ring supports will also work, but they aren't quite as "invisible" as the grids.
 Be sure to put the grids in place in early spring — before the plants are more than a few inches tall.